 YA contemporary novels are my favorites, but I will always have a soft spot for a good YA novel with vampires.
 YA sci-fi novels and YA dystopians are my least favorite genres to read, as I dislike science and care deeply about the why/how of worldbuilding, so a book usually loses me when its explanations for technology and how the world got the way it is come off as complete bull and unbelievable to me.
 Like most readers, I can really suspend my disbelief for fiction, but I have my limits.
 YA fantasy hasn’t been good to me lately either because so many of them fall back on sexist tropes.
 My favorite subjects include stalking, magical realism, obsession, and unreliable narrators; werewolves (really were-anythings) are typically my least favorite subjects.
 Stupid sexist systems full of inaccuracies.

 But me?
-I’m a twenty-two-year-old college graduate with a B.A. in English accompanied by minors in Creative Writing and Gender Studies.
+I’m a twenty-three-year-old college graduate with a B.A. in English accompanied by minors in Creative Writing and Gender Studies.
 When not blogging or reading, I enjoy writing my own novels, working in Photoshop, playing video games, burning scented candles, swearing, cuddling my four cats, cleaning/rearranging my room, and annoying other people about their adorable cats.

 And if you must ask, I am most definitely a fan of cats.